-The Company also leases certain facilities from its principal stock-holder and several officers.
-Rentals for such leases are considered by management of the Company to approximate prevailing market rates.
-Total lease payments required under the leases for the five-year period ending November 30, 2005 are \$2,919.
+The Company also leases certain facilities from its principal stockholder and several officers.
+Rentals for such leases are considered by management of the Company to approximately prevailing market rates.
+Total lease payments required under the leases for the five-year period ending November 30, 2005 are \$2.919.

-Amounts Due from Officer
+Amounts Due from Officers